← Back to Blog

 3. Baseline reset

-The ultimate test follows promotion conclusion.
-Immediate sales collapse below pre-promo levels indicates a temporary subsidy — the brand traded margin for the same volume on a different week.
-Sustained higher velocity after the promo ends suggests lasting demand generation, usually from awareness, new household trial, or distribution improvements.
+The real test comes after the promotion ends.
+If sales immediately collapse below pre-promo levels, the promo was a temporary subsidy: the brand traded margin for the same volume on a different week.
+If velocity stays elevated after the promo ends, that points to lasting demand, usually from awareness, new household trial, or distribution gains.

-The sustain-lift ratio — post-promo baseline divided by pre-promo baseline — is the cleanest single signal of durability.
-A ratio above 1.0 means the promotion grew the brand; below 1.0, it borrowed from the future.
+The sustain-lift ratio, post-promo baseline divided by pre-promo baseline, is the cleanest single signal of durability.
+Above 1.0 means the promotion grew the brand.
+Below 1.0, it borrowed from the future.
 The effectiveness playbook walks through a worked example with concrete numbers.

 What you need to do the analysis